plausible/docs/docs/google-analytics-import.md

 Unfortunately, this means we are unable to look at how dimensions interact.
 For example, it is not possible to use [our filters](filters-segments.md) with the imported data.

+### Unique visitors

+When you're looking at a longer period of time, you may see a discrepancy in the number of total unique visitors in your data in Google Analytics and in the Google Analytics data you imported to Plausible.
+This happens because we only import day-level aggregated data.

+To get the number of unique visitors in a longer period of time (say one month) we just sum up the daily unique visitor numbers.
+We cannot do the proper unique visitors calculation that uses cookies and other data like Google Analytics is doing.

 ### UTM traffic

 Google Analytics aggregates multiple dimensions under the name "**source**", including referral sources and the value of the UTM source parameter if that was present during a visit.